rising-dancho/rising-dancho/README.md

-- 👋 Hi, I’m @adfinem_rising a.k.a. jose a. perez jr. a peasant. and a retard
+- 👋 Hi, I’m @adfinem_rising a.k.a. jose a. perez jr. a peasant. a retard. and a friend :)
 - 👀 I’m interested in coding, cooking, entrepreneurship, building and repair
 - 🌱 I’m currently learning opencv, python for web, mobile, and desktop. did some android programming as well. although none of my works are worth mentioning yet.
 - 📫 How to reach me @[youtube](https://www.youtube.com/c/adfinemrising) i do some pathetic things there